AnjaliSingh605/BookStore/README.md

 # 📚 Bookstore API – Online Book Store Backend

-A RESTful backend for an online bookstore with user authentication, book management, order processing, and real-time chat.
+A RESTful backend for an online bookstore with user authentication, book management and order processing.

 ## Features